aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 ## Iterating Models and What-if Best Practices<a name="iteratebp"/>

-23. **Sequentially experiment.**  It may be tempting to run as many experiments as you can at the same time.
+23. **Sequentially experiment.**  It may be tempting to run many experiments in parallel at the same time.
 But this will prevent you from learning from previous jobs, and in the process, you may miss an experiment that would have worked.

-    **As you experiment, it is best if you can keep the same Quantile choices.**  This is why it is crucial to clarify the Business Requirements up front.
-Determine winning experiments by:
+    **As you experiment, it is best to keep the same Quantile choices.**  This is why it is crucial to clarify the Business Requirements up front.
+Recommended metrics to determine winning experiments are:

     	1. Lowest average over all wQLs.
 If tie, then:
      	2. Lowest WAPE.
 If tie, then: